cara-jvr/mit-805-group-project/output/README.md

 - Exported CSV files
 - Aggregated results

-## Notes Output files are generated during notebook execution and may not be committed to GitHub due to size limitations.
+## Notes: Output files are generated during notebook execution and may not be committed to GitHub due to size limitations.